Learn about the health dangers attributed towards using refined salt and why it is so imperative to incorporate unrefined salt into your diet

 Although an active stance can be taken to control refined salt, you’d be surprised to know that the majority of irresistible treats contains salt.
 If you don’t believe me, next time you’re at the groceries look at the first few ingredients and I can guarantee salt/sodium – the refined kind is one of the top 3 ingredients.
 Restaurants, bakeries and manufactured food alike all contain refined salt which makes it increasingly hard to escape this phenomenon.

-The benefits of unrefined salt
+The many health benefits of unrefined salt

 As much as we may vilify salt, our bodies are actually designed to fortified sodium.
 Salt is essential for human growth and development.
 The minerals help the nerves and muscles throughout our body to function properly and also assist with regulating the body’s fluid and metabolism.
 Ultimately, without sodium in our diets, the body would become seriously imbalanced, creating a cycle of internal toxicity.